WebAssembly/component-model/design/mvp/JS-Reference.md

 An exported resource type that is only privately a re-export of an imported type, i.e. the component's type declares it as a fresh abstract export, will wrap the original host resource type in a new [guest resource class](#guest-resource-classes).
 This keeps callers from observing whether an exported resource type is a re-export or defined in the component.

+### Re-imported guest resource types

+An exported guest resource type may be imported by a separate component instance.
+In this case, the guest resource type is treated as if it was a host resource type and the previous section rules apply.
+As explained in [component store](#component-store), there is no direct component model linking between top-level instances through the JS-API.

 #### Guest resource classes

 A unique JS *guest resource class* is created for each exported [abstract type](#abstract-and-transparent-types).
 A map from [abstract type key](#abstract-and-transparent-types) to guest resource class is stored on the component instance.